PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

   <i>Thread puts the blocked task in the pending queue.</i>
 </p>

-While the task that started an async operation is waiting for the operation to progress, the runtime starts executing another threads right away, given that there are tasks ready to be executed.
+While the task that started an async operation is waiting for the operation to progress, the runtime starts executing another task right away, given that there are tasks ready to be executed.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17282221/194185846-48b5d333-0f89-403d-8965-4316ee3a48c4.png" />